aidh-aadil/sparky-bot/README.md

 - `purge` : Clear a bulk of messages
 - `timeout` : Timeout a user
 - `slowmode` : Set slowmode for a text channel in the current server
+- `untimeout` : Remove timeout from a timed out user

 ### Image generation